JuntaoHuang/entangled-network/README.md

 ```bash
 ./main 20 80 10 5.0 40 1e-2 100000 1e-1 1e-1 5 0.0 2 2 2 0 0.0 1e-3 0 0.5 100 1 1234
 ```
+This command runs the simulation with the specified parameters.
+The computation typically takes a few minutes to complete, depending on the hardware configuration.

+After the run finishes, the program will automatically generate:
+- Log files (*.txt) containing runtime information and diagnostic data.
+- Binary data files (*.bin) storing numerical results.

+You can then proceed to the next step to visualize and analyze the results in MATLAB.

 ### Example Input Parameters